Data Usage Policies

 - If you are leaving REZ entirely, either to live in an apartment or to leave McGill, make sure your telephone service and Internet gets cut off after you are gone.
 Call REZ Voice and Data Services to disconnect your lines.
 You will receive a refund for the unused months that have been charged to your account.

 Remember that the use of REZ Voice and Data Services is subject to the Code of Conduct for Users of McGill Computing Facilities.
-If you decide to move, it is very important to protect your account in the event that someone else tries using your jack.
+If you decide to move, it is very important to protect your account in the event that someone else tries to use your jack.

-As of September 2009, those moving out of REZ will have 30 days to contact REZ about disconnecting their service if they would like to receive their refund.
+Note that you must provide 30 days notice to REZ about disconnecting your service if you would like to receive your refund.

 Do not use the following items during your stay in residences, as they use the same 2.4 GHz spectrum as Wi-Fi 802.11b/g (the most popular wireless protocol):